Skip to content

 • your LGPS benefits are guaranteed to increase in line with cost of living increases

-• you can take your LGPS pension from age 55
+• you can take your LGPS pension from age 55 (increasing to 57 from April 2028)

 • your LGPS pension may be paid at any age of you are too ill to work